Remod-org/QRadar/README.md

 When the player types the command, the plugin scans the area for entities within a specified range.
 It then places on-screen text at the location of those entities, color-coded by type.
 This stays on the screen for a specified number of seconds.

-If the player also has the qradar.held permission, they can spawn a geiger counter.i
+If the player also has the qradar.held permission, they can spawn a geiger counter.

  - Once held, they can use the main FIRE button to perform the same scan as with the /qradar command.
  - They can also use the FIRE2 button to describe an item in front of them.